neurips-time-series-workshop/neurips-time-series-workshop.github.io/_pages/about.md

 time-series prediction and the challenges that come with adopting large models to this domain.

-Key topics include but are not limited to:
+Key topics of this workshop include but are not limited to:

 - Foundation models for time-series prediction
 - Leveraging/adopting pretrained models of other modalities for more accurate prediction of longitudinal data